abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

 ## Roadmap

-- [ ] Add others bootstrap carousel options as shortcode parameters for data-attributes.
+- [ ] Add touch swiping bootstrap carousel option as shortcode parameter.
+- [x] Add dark bootstrap carousel option as shortcode parameter.
 - [ ] Add resize option parameter to dynamically set the image size (this can break EXIF metadata), or use other methods for scaling the images.
 - [ ] Add shortcode parameter to fetch a specific EXIF field, or fallback to image filename for non-jpeg images, or other source for captions.
 - [ ] Add EXIF caption to lightbox pulled from jpeg metadata.